typesense/typesense-website/docs-site/content/0.23.0/api/README.md

 - Improved update and delete performance of numerical fields by 10x.
 - Emplace mode for imports: using the `emplace` action creates a document if it does not exist in a collection or updates it (partially or fully) if it already exists.
 - Treat space as typo: search for `basket ball` if `basketball` is not found or vice-versa.
+You can disable this behavior by setting `split_join_tokens: false`.
 - Improved Cyrillic support: better highlighting and fuzzy search for fields configured with:
   `el`, `ru`, `sr`, `uk` and `be` locales.
 - ARM compatibility: an ARM build is now published for every release.